Mechanized Division "Folgore": Cold War

-In 1949 the division was motorized and the 5th Lancers was expanded to regiment and equipped with tanks, changing its name to 5th Armored Cavalry Regiment "Lancieri di Novara".
-In 1951 the division lost the 41st Anti-tank Artillery and the 5th Anti-air Artillery regiments.
-On 1 July 1953 the 184th Artillery Regiment was reformed as 5th Mountain Artillery Regiment and left the division to join the Alpine Brigade "Orobica".
+In 1949 the division was motorized and the 5th Lancers Reconnaissance Group was expanded to regiment and equipped with tanks, changing its name to 5th Armored Cavalry Regiment "Lancieri di Novara".
+In 1951 the division lost the 41st Anti-tank Field Artillery Regiment and the 5th Light Anti-aircraft Artillery Regiment.
+On 1 July 1953 the 184th Field Artillery Regiment was reformed as 5th Mountain Artillery Regiment, which left the division and joined the Alpine Brigade "Orobica".

 On 15 September 1955 the division received the 82nd Infantry Regiment "Torino" from the Infantry Division "Trieste".
 As the division fielded now three regiments with three motorized infantry battalions each the army decided to reorganize the "Garibaldi" regiment into an armored regiment.
 On 1 November 1958 the "Garibaldi" finished its reorganization and became the 182nd Armored Infantry Regiment "Garibaldi" with a M47 Patton tank battalion and a mechanized Bersaglieri battalion.
-In anticipation of the transformation of the "Garibaldi" regiment the 5th Armored Cavalry Regiment "Lancieri di Novara" left the division 1 April 1957 and was used to raise the Cavalry Brigade "Pozzuolo del Friuli".
+In anticipation of the transformation of the "Garibaldi" regiment the 5th Armored Cavalry Regiment "Lancieri di Novara" left the division on 1 April 1957 and was used to raise the Cavalry Brigade "Pozzuolo del Friuli".

 On 1 January 1963 the army raised the Paratroopers Brigade "Folgore" in Pisa and both units were allowed to keep the name and traditions of the Italian airborne divisions of World War II.
 In 1963 the "Folgore" division received the 53rd Infantry Fortification Regiment "Umbria", and in 1964 the XII Squadrons Group "Cavalleggeri di Saluzzo".
 By 1974 the division was organized as follows: